How to get around ESPN blackout in 2023

 It's possible to use a GPS spoofer to change your phone's virtual location and then use a VPN to connect to a US server to watch the games.
 Unfortunately, GPS spoofers require rooting or jailbreaking the smartphone, which is often risky, especially if you're not tech-savvy.

-We recommend sticking to streaming via a browser or a smart TV.
-They do not have GPS modules, so ESPN cannot use them to pinpoint geographical locations, making VPN an effective solution.
+I recommend sticking to streaming via a browser or a smart TV.
+They do not have GPS modules, so ESPN cannot use them to pinpoint geographical locations, making a VPN an effective solution.

 Bypass ESPN+ live blackouts on browser

 - Subscribe to a streaming-friendly VPN.
-We recommend NordVPN with SmartPlay technology
+I recommend NordVPN with SmartPlay technology

-- Download and install it on your device
+- Download and install the VPN on your device – the app installs just like any regular application

 - Launch the VPN app or install a web browser extension